cornelius/ship/README.md

 ## Handout

 There will be a handout with all the links to further information.
+This will be sent by email after the workshop.

 ## Reading list